ExperimentalMineralPhysics/Continuous-Peak-Fit/README.md

 ## Installation

 Installation is available through Git or via pip.
+In order for some of the dependencies to be compiled and installed, Microsoft Visual C++ 14.0 is required.
+The simplest way to acquire it is to download and install "Microsoft Visual C++ Build Tools" using the following link: https://visualstudio.microsoft.com/visual-cpp-build-tools/

 ### Using Git